cisagov/get.gov/pages/about/product_updates.md

 Login.gov provides a simple and secure process for signing in to many government services with one account.
 We require you to verify your identity with Login.gov **before you can request your first .gov domain**.
 [Create your Login.gov account](https://login.gov/help/get-started/create-your-account/){.usa-link--external}.
 Read more about [verifying your identity with Login.gov](https://login.gov/help/verify-your-identity/how-to-verify-your-identity/){.usa-link--external}.

-### We improved this site to help you request and manage your .gov
+### We improved this site to help you request and manage your .gov domain

 Check out the site and [let us know what you think](https://forms.office.com/g/Uq30UkMYRu).
 Here are a few places to start.

 - [Why you should use .gov](../../domains/benefits/)
 - [How to move to .gov from another domain](../../domains/moving/)
 - [Steps to take before you request a .gov domain](../../domains/before/)

+### Domain management updates

+- Domain expiration date: As we reported in November, we extended expiration dates for .gov domains in good standing for one year.
+Domain managers can now see the expiration dates for their domains.
+- Organization address: Your organization's mailing address information is now in the new registrar.
+- Domain managers can’t remove another user’s access without contacting us, but this feature is coming soon!

 ## November 17, 2023